rrainey/tempo-insights/docs/tempo_insights_architecture.md

 The API routes that handle user requests (authentication, queries, admin actions).
 These routes execute within the Next.js runtime (Node.js server context).

 The web app also directly integrates certain Bluetooth actions and other services when triggered by the user.
-For example, when an admin clicks “Assign device”, the API route will call the Bluetooth library to perform that action in real-time and return the result.
+For example, when an admin clicks "Assign device", the API route will call the Bluetooth library to perform that action in real-time and return the result.
 This means the Next.js server process needs Bluetooth access for those on-demand tasks.
-Since it’s running on the same machine with Bluetooth hardware, that’s possible (with necessary Linux capabilities if needed to allow a user process to access Bluetooth).
+Since it's running on the same machine with Bluetooth hardware, that's possible (with necessary Linux capabilities if needed to allow a user process to access Bluetooth).

 Similarly, generating a claim QR code or zipping export data are done inside the web app process when requested.

 Bluetooth Log Discovery Service (External): This is a separate Node.js process (could be started by a script or as a daemon).
 It is not part of the Next.js request/response lifecycle.
 It runs continuously from system startup, performing BLE scans and file transfers in the background.
 It interacts with the database (via Prisma or direct SQL) to record device info and logs, but it does not expose a web interface or API endpoints.
-Its only “communication” with the main app is through the database.
-This service might be packaged as part of the project (the workers/bluetoothScanner.ts we described), and deployed such that it’s launched alongside (or via) the Next.js app.
+Its only "communication" with the main app is through the database.
+This service might be packaged as part of the project (the workers/bluetoothScanner.ts we described), and deployed such that it's launched alongside (or via) the Next.js app.
 On a Raspberry Pi with Ubuntu, one might use a systemd service for it or a process manager like PM2 to ensure it stays running.

-It’s isolated so that any crashes or heavy Bluetooth operations don’t take down the web server.
+It's isolated so that any crashes or heavy Bluetooth operations don't take down the web server.
 If it crashes, a supervisor restarts it.

-The main web app doesn’t need to know if it’s currently running except that data appears when available.
+The main web app doesn't need to know if it's currently running except that data appears when available.
 We do ensure only one instance runs, to avoid duplicate uploads.

 Log Analysis Worker (External): This is another separate Node.js process or perhaps a scheduled job triggered by cron.
 The requirement suggests a continuously running process that wakes every 30 seconds, which is easiest as a simple while(true) loop with sleep.
 We can run this as its own script (e.g., node logProcessor.js) either manually or via a service manager.
 It reads and writes to the same DB as the web app.

-Because it’s separate, it can be started/stopped independently (for example, an admin could disable the worker if needed for maintenance without shutting down the web UI).
+Because it's separate, it can be started/stopped independently (for example, an admin could disable the worker if needed for maintenance without shutting down the web UI).

 If multiple instances accidentally run, we might process logs twice, but we can put a safeguard: e.g., a transaction to set a log as being processed.
 But given a single Pi deployment, we will run one instance.

-We explicitly avoid integrating this into the Next.js API routes or using something like Next.js middleware for cron, because long-running tasks in Next’s context could block or complicate the server.
+We explicitly avoid integrating this into the Next.js API routes or using something like Next.js middleware for cron, because long-running tasks in Next's context could block or complicate the server.
 Offloading to an external process is cleaner.

+Synchronization Workers (External): For deployments utilizing the cloud sync feature, three additional external worker processes run:

+**Replication Monitor** (`workers/replication-monitor.ts`): Continuously monitors PostgreSQL logical replication health, tracking replication lag, connection state, and slot status.
+Runs every 30 seconds, updating the SyncState table with current metrics.
+This worker detects network failures, dropped replication slots, and excessive lag, creating alerts in the SyncLog table when thresholds exceeded.

+**Conflict Scanner** (`workers/conflict-scanner.ts`): Runs every 5 minutes to detect data conflicts between main and cloud instances by comparing records with matching primary keys but different updatedAt timestamps or field values.
+When conflicts detected, it logs them to ConflictLog and applies automatic resolution strategies (last-write-wins for most tables, main-authoritative for device data).
+Critical conflicts that require manual review are flagged but not auto-resolved.

+**Storage Sync Worker** (`workers/storage-sync.ts`): Manages bidirectional file synchronization between Supabase Storage instances.
+Runs every 5 minutes (or on-demand trigger), comparing storage manifests to identify missing files, then transferring them with retry logic, rate limiting, and hash verification.
+Prioritizes recent jumps, respects bandwidth limits, and updates SyncState with queue size for monitoring.

+These sync workers only run when SYNC_ENABLED=true in environment configuration.
+On single-instance deployments (no cloud sync), they remain dormant.
+Like other workers, they communicate through the shared database rather than direct API calls, maintaining loose coupling and allowing independent restart/troubleshooting.

-Database (Supabase): Although Supabase is an external service (it runs Postgres, possibly on the Pi or a local network server), in terms of our architecture, it’s the shared resource rather than a service we implement.
+Database (Supabase): Although Supabase is an external service (it runs Postgres, possibly on the Pi or a local network server), in terms of our architecture, it's the shared resource rather than a service we implement.
 Both the web app and the background processes connect to it.
-Supabase also offers an API and potentially triggers/functions, but we aren’t required to use those.
+Supabase also offers an API and potentially triggers/functions, but we aren't required to use those.
 We rely on Prisma within our Node processes for all DB access.
 So the DB can be thought of as part of the infrastructure layer.

 ## Summary of Responsibilities: